 Disclosure: affiliate links are included for your convenience.

-- The free printable files – click here to download them, cardstock, and a color printer (I used this one with amazing results as you can see)
+- The free printable files.
+Print them on cardstock, using a color printer (I used this one with amazing results as you can see)

 - A craft knife